lmnch/lrclient/README.md

 ```

 ## Payloads
-In general, a payload can be used by creating a json file inside of the `./payloads` directory of this form:
+A payload can be used by creating a json file of this form:
 ```
 {
     "payloadType": "application/json",